charlesbaird-dsa/standards-catalogue/source/dsa-publications/apic-190121-transcript/index.html.md

 for maybe half the people here, I have bent your ears over the last few months about the API catalogue.
 I won't only bang on about that today but there will be something about that later.
-But we have expanded how we think about - I'm going to say "offering" a lot today so I apologise
-- we've expanded the offering around APIs, and we've tried to make it a little bit more comprehensive, so I'm just going to take you through that today.
+But we have expanded how we think about - I'm going to say "offering" a lot today so I apologise, we've expanded the offering around APIs, and we've tried to make it a little bit more comprehensive, so I'm just going to take you through that today.